mrsvllmr/de_zoomcamp_2023_project/more_insights/gcp_screenshots.md

-## Einblick in den Google Cloud Storage Bucket.
-Hier liegen die Rohdaten aus der API im JSON Format.
-Zur einfacheren Verarbeitung/Identifikation enthält der Dateiname das Thema/die Tabelle und das Extraktionsdatum.
+## Insight into the Google Cloud Storage Bucket.
+This is where the raw data from the API resides in JSON format.
+For easier processing/identification, the file name contains the topic/table and the extraction date.

 ![](../images/gcp_cloudstorage_bucket.png)